-In addition to instruction in various branches of home economics available to teachers during the regular College year, the College offers numerous courses in this subject in the Summer School.
+In addition to the regular instruction in various branches of home economics the Division offers numerous courses in this subject in the Summer School.
 These courses apply directly on the curriculum in home economics, or on graduate credit.

-A special circular giving in detail the courses offered in the Summer School may be had by applying to the vice president of the College.
+Full information concerning the courses offered is contained in the Summer School number of the Kansas State College Bulletin, which may be obtained upon application to the vice president of the College.